-- A. The borough engineer shall review the Drainage Plan for consistency with the adopted Little Lehigh Creek Storm Water Management Plan as embodied by this ordinance and against any additional storm drainage provisions contained in the municipal subdivision and land development or zoning ordinance, as applicable. - B. The Joint Planning Commission shall provide an advisory review of the Drainage Plan for consistency with the Little Lehigh Creek Storm Water Management Plan. - C. For Regulated Activities specified in Sections 104.A. and 104.B., the JPC shall provide written comments to the borough, within a time frame consistent with established procedures under Act 247, as to whether the Drainage Plan has been found to be consistent with the Storm Water Management Plan. - D. For Regulated Activities specified in Sections 104.E. and 104.F., the JPC shall notify DER whether the Drainage Plan is consistent with the Storm Water Management Plan and forward a copy of the review letter to the borough and developer.
+- A. The Borough Engineer shall review the drainage plan for consistency with the adopted Little Lehigh Creek Stormwater Management Plan as embodied by this chapter against any additional storm drainage provisions contained in the Municipal Subdivision and Land Development or Zoning Ordinance, as applicable.9 - B. The Joint Planning Commission shall provide an advisory review of the drainage plan for consistency with the Little Lehigh Creek Stormwater Management Plan. - C. For regulated activities specified in § 107-4D(1) and (2), the Joint Planning Commission shall provide written comments to the borough within a time frame consistent with established procedures under Act 247 as to whether the drainage plan has been found to be consistent with the Stormwater Management Plan.